A simple and powerful test of vaccine waning: Introduction

 These concerns are not merely theoretical; heterogeneity in susceptibility is widespread.
-To fix ideas, we provide an extreme example.
+To fix ideas, we give an extreme example.
 Consider a trial of a vaccine against CCR5-tropic HIV \citep{piccininni_immune-selection_2025}.
 Suppose that all individuals were in contact with the infectious agent, that is, they were naturally ``challenged", within the first month.
 The VE was estimated to be $0.8$ after one month.
 Suppose further that the individual-level effect of the vaccine is constant in time: more precisely, had we challenged individuals with an infectious agent immediately after a one-month isolation period, we would have exactly the same outcome as if we had challenged the individuals immediately after a three-month isolation period.
-Then, the untreated participants who were not infected after the challenge must be inherently immune to the disease (to be concrete, they could be homozygous for the CCR5 $\Delta32$ gene variant).
+Then, the untreated participants who were not infected after the challenge must be inherently immune to the disease (e.g., homozygous for the CCR5 $\Delta32$ gene variant).
 Thus, by the time of the second analysis, all unprotected trial participants, regardless of the arm, have already experienced the outcome, while those who are protected, either by the vaccine or their genetically induced immunity, will remain event-free at time 2, either by the lack of exposure or by their immunity.
 It follows that no new events will occur in either of the two arms, and the conventional VE estimate would be equal to $0$.
 This estimate, however, contradicts the fact that the vaccine effect, on an individual-level, is time-invariant.

 This extreme example illustrates a point: conventional VE estimates cannot be used to establish waning.
-Such analyses are subject to selection bias due to depletion of susceptibles, somewhat similar to issues with hazard ratios (see, e.g., \citet{hernan_hazards_2010, dumas_how_2025}).
-In practice, the magnitude of bias is unknown and can, in principle, be large, although likely not as extreme as in our illustrative example.
+Such analyses are subject to selection bias due to depletion of susceptibles, corresponding to well-known issues with the interpretation of hazard ratios, see, e.g., \citet{hernan_hazards_2010, dumas_how_2025}.
+In practice, the magnitude of bias is driven by unknown heterogeneity in the outcome risk and can, in principle, be large, although likely not as extreme as in our illustrative example.
+However, we can quantify the difference between conventional waning estimands and causal waning estimands under given levels of heterogeneity, see Appendix \ref{APP: heterogen} for details.